-PreCalculus is a rigorous course that prepares students for the AP Calculus AB course.
+This rigorous course prepares students for the AP Calculus AB course.
 This course may also be a final Mathematics course for Grade 12 students, allowing them to hone their skills before entering university.
 This course prepares students interested in mathematics, engineering, or physical science for courses in Calculus and higher-level Mathematics.
 Topics include polynomial, rational exponential, logarithmic, trigonometric, and inverse trigonometric functions and their graphs; trigonometric identities and trigonometric equations; appropriate applications of trigonometry; and analytic geometry.